 |Compressor||$600 - $1,200|

-A thermostat repair will cost between $150 and $500.
-Faulty thermostats can be blamed for many common issues involving an air conditioning unit.
+Thermostat repair costs between $100 and $200.
+Faulty thermostats can cause many common issues.
 A bad thermostat may lead a system to run constantly or cause very short cycles.
-Thermostats fail over time due to poor maintenance and build up of dirt and grime.
+Thermostats fail due to poor maintenance and buildup of dirt and grime.
 A professional can evaluate the thermostat to determine if it needs repair or replacement and make the proper recommendations.

-Repair costs for a circuit board run $200 to $250.
+Repair costs for a circuit board run from $200 to $300.
 The circuit board is the electronic system that runs your AC.
-You could say it is the brains of the operation since it makes decisions as to the correct voltage to be used in certain circumstances.
-A bad circuit board is likely to cause a significant malfunction that stops your system from running altogether.
+You could call it the brain of the operation because it makes decisions about the correct voltage in certain circumstances.
+A bad circuit board is likely to cause a significant malfunction that stops your system from running.
 The issue may cause faulty thermostat readings.
 The most common reason circuit boards break is due to physical damage, but they can also be damaged by power failures or overloading.

-The cost to fix air conditioning coils by a professional will be $200 to $475.
-Air conditioning coils can become problematic if they freeze There are two types of coils in most units, an evaporator coil and condenser coil, and the costs to repair both are similar.
+The cost to fix air conditioning coils by a professional is $200 to $500.
+Air conditioning coils can become problematic if they freeze.
+There are two coils in most units, an evaporator coil and condenser coil, and the costs to repair both are similar.
 The evaporator is filled with a refrigerant.
 If airflow around these coils is not warm enough, they can freeze and stop working properly.
 Condenser coils may need to be fixed by a professional.
-If they are dirty, they can cause performance issues.
+Dirty coils can cause performance issues.
 Cleaning and maintenance resolve the issue.

-The cost to repair an air conditioning expansion valve is $250 to $380.
+The cost to repair an air conditioning expansion valve is $250 to $400.
 This part changes the liquid refrigerant into a vapor.
 Once the refrigerant is converted to vapor, the expansion valve pushes it into the evaporator.
 Expansion valves have to withstand high amounts of pressure, which can cause the valve to break and stop functioning.
 Debris can also become lodged in the valve.
-A sign of a bad expansion valve is when the unit isn’t cooling well or not at all.
-The air from the vents may feel cold, then suddenly hot.
-Air flow from vents could also be affected.
+A sign of a bad expansion valve is when the unit is not cooling well or not at all.
+The air from the vents may feel cold and then suddenly hot.
+Airflow from vents could also be affected.

 Air duct repairs range between $500 and $1,200.
-The homeowner will notice clear signs indicating the need for duct repair.
-Notably, the room will be warmer than any other spaces in the home.
-You may notice reduced air flow from vents or filters that are getting clogged quickly.
+The homeowner can notice clear signs indicating necessary duct repair.
+Notably, the room should be warmer than other spaces.
+You may notice reduced airflow from vents or filters that clog quickly.
 A professional can make several repairs to fix the ducts in an HVAC system.
-For one, the ducts may need to be reinsulated.
-There could also be a leak that needs to be repaired to improve air flow.
-These issues could be caused by the age of the system or pests inside the ducts.
+The ducts may need to be reinsulated.
+There could also be a leak that must be repaired to improve airflow.
+These issues could be caused by the system’s age or pests inside the ducts.

-Because a compressor is so important to an air conditioning unit, repairs are often costly at $600 to $1,200.
-If your unit is old, it may be wise to consider replacing the compressor at the cost of $1,000 to $2,500.
+Because a compressor is so important to an air conditioning unit, repairs are often costly, at $600 to $1,200.
+If your unit is old, it may be wise to consider replacing the compressor for $1,000 to $2,500.
 Your compressor is the pressure system that increases the temperature of the refrigerant.
-Located outside the house, it is often referred to as the “heart” of the system.
+It is often referred to as the heart of the system.
 Signs of a compressor issue are directly related to whether hot or cold air circulates through the system.
 Common causes of failed compressors include a lack of refrigerant, contamination in the system, and dirty coils.

 AC units are made up of many parts that work together to make the entire unit operate efficiently.
 Like human bodies, if one part isn’t working correctly, the system will break down or work harder to cool the home.
 Some common parts that need to be replaced are: